fitoori/squirt/README.md

 A set of one-shot Python 3 scripts for Raspberry Pi (or any Linux SBC)
 that displays content on an Inky e-paper panel
-(13.3″ Spectra-6 Impression, 7-colour Impression 7.3″, PHAT, WHAT, or any board detected by `inky.auto`).
+(13.3″ Spectra-6 Impression, 7-colour Impression 7.3″, pHAT, wHAT, or any board detected by `inky.auto`).
-When no hardware is present, each script falls back to headless mode and writes a `*_preview.png`.

 ---